 Hemp oil is very popular as a source of nutrients and is often used in cooking and skincare.
 The oil is rich in essential fatty acids that help with support your heart, brain, and digestive system.
-The anti-inflammatory oil is also excellent for soothing dry and irritated skin.
+The oil is also excellent for soothing dry and irritated skin.

 What is organic hemp oil?

 Regular hemp oil and organic hemp oil both come from non-GMO plants, grown without pesticides or herbicides, but conventionally grown hemp might use chemical fertilizers at the beginning of its growing cycle.

 So, do the same rules about buying organic apply to hemp oil too?
 Absolutely!
 It still comes from the same plant, so it’s equally important that your hemp oil comes from organic hemp seeds.

 The future of organic certification: what it means for CBD